 Resist the urge to toss things like tissues and Q-tips in the toilet to dispose of them.
 If you do, you'll end up flushing the toilet more than you should, so always keep a trash can nearby.

-For more tips and help with water conservation, call local Benjamin Franklin® at 800-259-7705.
+For more tips and help with water conservation, call Benjamin Franklin Plumbing at 1-877-BEN-1776 or contact us online.
 Whether it's replacing your old, inefficient toilet or fixing a leaky pipe or fixture, we're always here to help.